laura-olivia-felder/QMGsurvey/README.md

 The folder "examples" contains many examples, demonstrating and explaining the usage of QMGsurvey.wl and QMGxX.wl.

+The folder "documentation" keeps a copy of the wiki-based documentation.

 In order to use QMGsurvey.wl and QMGxX.wl, these have to be imported into a Mathematica notebook or similar.

 ### Documentation

-For further documentation, see [the wiki](https://github.com/laurinjfelder/QMGsurvey/wiki) (the folder documentation only keeps copys thereof).
+For further documentation, see [the wiki](https://github.com/laurinjfelder/QMGsurvey/wiki).

 ## Contact